Mayflower Village, California

-Mayflower Village is a census-designated place (CDP) in the San Gabriel Valley, in Los Angeles County, California, United States.
+Mayflower Village is a census-designated place (CDP) in the San Gabriel Valley of Los Angeles County, California, United States.
 The population was 5,402 at the 2020 census, down from 5,515 at the 2010 census.
 The ZIP Codes serving the community are 91006, which is served by Arcadia and 91016, which is served by Monrovia.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 0.7 sqmi, all land.

 Demographics

 Mayflower Village first appeared as a census designated place in the 1980 United States census.
 Prior to that, it was part of the unincorporated portion of the Upper San Gabriel Valley census county division.